wilcoxen-courses/e331-pa-fec/README.md

 ## Tips

 + The cartographic boundary files are lower resolution, and hence smaller in file size, than TIGER/Line files.
 They are very suitable for thematic maps (such as the one in this exercise) where precise distance measurements are not needed.
 The files are available at several scales: the 500k here indicates that the file is at a scale of 1:500,000, which is the highest resolution among the cartographic boundary options.
 The US zip code map is about 60 MB at this resolution; for comparison, the TIGER/Line version is about nine times larger: about 530 MB.

-+ Some areas of the United States do not have zip codes.
++ Some areas of the United States do not have ZCTAs.
 They are usually rural areas with very low population density.
-There are a couple of spots in Pennsylvania without zip codes.
-For comparison, there are considerably more areas without zip codes in New York, largely in the Adirondack region, and vastly more in the western US.
+There are a couple of spots in Pennsylvania without ZCTAs.
+For comparison, there are considerably more areas without them in New York, largely in the Adirondack region, and vastly more in the western US.

 + This exercise is just scratching the surface of what could be done to analyze the contributions data.
 Many other variables could be added as well, including median income, race, education, employment status, and so on.

 ## FAQs

-1. How does the `.where()` method work?
+1. _How does the `.where()` method work?_

     It's a little counterintuitive, at least at first.
 When called like this, `B = A.where(test,C)`, it says that each element of `B` should be equal to the corresponding element of `A` when the corresponding element of `test` is True; otherwise, the value of `B` should be set to `C` instead of what was in `A`.